Boozor/Dialogue-LLM-Finetuning/Report.md

 ### Model & Toolkit:
 - **Model Choice: "distilgpt2"**
-  We selected "distilgpt2" as it is a compact variant of GPT2, making it more feasible to fine-tune on a small dataset.
+  I selected "distilgpt2" as it is a compact variant of GPT2, making it more feasible to fine-tune on a small dataset.
 Its proven language generation capabilities make it a good candidate for dialogue generation.
 - **Framework:**
   PyTorch was used because of its flexible tensor operations and integration with Hugging Face Transformers.
 - **Tokenizer:**